mrhoseah/dolphin/README.md

 ### 🔮 GraphQL Endpoint

-Dolphin provides a plug-and-play GraphQL endpoint with schema-first development, making it easy to build modern APIs.
+Dolphin provides a comprehensive, enterprise-grade GraphQL endpoint with advanced features that can be enabled or disabled as needed.

-#### Features
+#### Core Features

 - **🔌 Pluggable**: Enable/disable GraphQL at runtime
 - **📋 Schema-first**: Define your API using GraphQL SDL